pnlong/artificial_dj/README.md

 ---

 Note the Conda environment `artificial_dj.yml`.
-Create the environment on your system with the following command:
+The way I did things, you need to manually alter the `artificial_dj.yml` file and edit the `name:` field, setting its value to your desired environment name.
+Then, you can create the environment on your system with the following command:

 ```
 conda env create --file artificial_dj.yml